All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-There are three ketone bodies – acetoacetate, acetone, and beta-hydroxybutyrate, a reduced form of acetoacetate.
-Beta-hydroxybutyrate is the predominant ketone present in severe diabetic ketoacidosis (DKA).
+There are three ketone bodies – acetoacetate, beta-hydroxybutyrate, and acetone.
+Acetoacetate is created first.
+Beta-hydroxybutyrate is created from acetoacetate.
+Acetone is a spontaneously created side product of acetoacetate.
+Beta-hydroxybutyrate is the predominant ketone body present in severe diabetic ketoacidosis (DKA).
 Different ketone tests measure one or more ketone bodies, and their results are not interchangeable.

 Blood ketones may be measured in a laboratory or with a handheld monitor.
 The laboratory test uses serum, the liquid portion of the blood, and typically measures acetoacetate.
 Beta-hydroxybutyrate can be ordered as a separate blood test.